What are the members of CDS’s Lange-Taylor judging panel looking for in a successful submission, one that is strong enough to win the competition?

 There are no restrictions on the age and nationality of applicants.
 Individuals currently associated with the Center for Documentary Studies are not eligible for the prize.

-Please send any questions about the guidelines and eligibility to Alexa Dilworth at the Center for Documentary Studies at
+Please send any questions about the guidelines and eligibility to Caitlin Johnson at the Center for Documentary Studies at

 How many times can I enter?